leadedge/Spout2/SPOUTSETTINGS/readme.txt

 DirectX 9

 If DirectX9c is not installed you will see buttons to download the web installer or to download the installer file.
 DirectX 9c is required for DirectX 9 functions.
+However, DirectX 9 mode is only necessary if the hardware requires it.
+This has been noted for certain Intel graphics.
+The option is disabled if NVIDIA hardware is detected.
+To over-ride this, start the program with a command line argument "SpoutSettings -DX9".

 Options

 o DirectX 9   - switch between DirectX 9 and DirectX 11 functions.
 o Buffer      - use OpenGL pixel buffering to copy data GPU < > CPU. o Frame count - activate frame counting for sender and receivers.

-DirectX 9 mode is only necessary if the hardware requires it.
-This has been noted for certain Intel graphics.

 Pixel buffering is used for memory share mode for transfer of textures to and from CPU memory.
 A ring buffer of four pixel buffers is used so that delay is minimised.
 Buffering is faster but might result in latency.
 Test for your application.